satshakit/satshakit-flight-controller/README.md

 - embedded **power board** (if needed)
 - possibility connect and use **any IMU working at 5V**

-You can use satshakit flight controller in completely DIY drones or, as the dimensions are the same or less of most of the MultiWii commercial flight controller boards (50x50mmm), as a replacement flight controller for commercial drones.
-For drones up to 4 motors and 15A ESCs, is possible to use the embedded power board, otherwise is recommended to use an external power board, and to make the satshakit flight controller without the power board embedded.
+You can use satshakit flight controller in completely **DIY drones** or, as the dimensions are the same or less of most of the MultiWii commercial flight controller boards (50x50mmm), as a **replacement flight controller for commercial drones**.
+For drones up to 4 motors and 15A ESCs, is possible to use the **embedded power board**, otherwise is recommended to use an external power board, and to make the satshakit flight controller without the power board embedded.

 Getting started
 --

 After you finish to solder a satshakit flight controller board, you need to **set its fuses and to program it with MultiWii**.
-To set the fuses you can easily upload the Arduino Bootloader using Arduino IDE and an Arduino as ISP.
+To set the fuses you can easily upload the Arduino Bootloader using Arduino IDE and an **Arduino as ISP**.
 To do so first upload the Arduino as ISP sketch into an Arduino, and then connect the satshakit flight controller as following:

 <img src="media/readme/satshakit_versions.jpg" width="70%">